-Today, we take the final step toward passage of legislation which will implement the WIPO treatise.
-It is Indeed an historic moment.
+sage of legislation which will implement the WIPO treatles.
+It is indeed an historic moment.
 By passing this legislation, the United States sets the standard for the rest of the world to meet.
 Our content industries are the world's finest, as well as one of this Nation's leading exporters.
-They must be protected from those plrates who in the blink of an eye-can steal these works and make hundreds if not thousands of copies to be sold around the world leaving our own industries uncompensated.
+They must be protected from those pirates who in the billink of an eyer-can steal these works and make hundreds if not thousands of copies to be odd around the world-leaving our own industries uncompensated.

+sands or copies to be soil around in the wollaleaving our own industries uncompensated.
 This theft cannot continue.

-By implementing the WIPO treaties this year, we ensure that authors and their works will be protected from pirates who pillage their way through cyberspace.
-As we send a signal to the rest of the world, however, it is important that we not undermine our commitment to becoming an information-rich society-right here in the United States . . . inside our own borders.
+By implementing the WIPO treaties this year, we ensure that authors and their works will be protected from prisates who pillage their way through cyberspace.
+As we send a signal to the rest of the world, however, it is important that we not undermine our commitment to becoming an information-rich society-tight here in the United States . . . inside our own horders.